rafael-branco/excel-data-flow/README.md

 python script.py
 ```

-If everything is set up correctly, the script will execute and perform its intended tasks.
-Should you encounter any issues, please make sure all files are correctly placed in the folder and that you have Python properly installed on your computer.
+If everything is set up correctly, the script will execute and perform its intended tasks by accessing the files from their specified locations.
+Should you encounter any issues, please ensure all files are placed correctly according to the paths given above, and verify that Python is properly installed on your computer.

 ## Need Help?